SCasanova/personalfix/README.md

  `name_key()`
-This functions takes arguments name, draft_year, draft_round and position (easily obtainable from clean_rosters) and outputs a merge-ready name for situations where IDs are not available
+This functions takes arguments name, draft_year, draft_round and position (easily obtainable from clean_rosters) and outputs a merge-ready name for situations where IDs are not available.
+It also uses ffscrapr's mismatch names database to fix name variations.

 **Example:**
 ```{r}